 A devastating belt of tornadoes slashed across Mississippi and Alabama in the American southeast on Tuesday (3 March) killing at least 57 people.

-A devastating belt of tornadoes slashed across Mississippi and Alabama in the American southeast on Tuesday (3 March) killing at least 57 people.
+Background: A devastating belt of tornadoes slashed across Mississippi and Alabama in the American southeast on Tuesday (3 March) killing at least 57 people.
 Hardest hit was the city of Jackson, where 20 dead are reported.

 The tornadoes struck at Jackson in late afternoon causing widespread damage.
 The Candlestick Park shopping centre, a group of stores, was virtually leveled.
 Twelve people were killed there.
 The downtown business section was without power for nearly seven hours because the tornado had destroyed a transformer substation and transmission lines.
 The twisters then moved eastwards, striking at industrial areas, farms and small towns.
 Ultimately they caused damage in a belt reaching from Jackson nearly to the sea.